aardperera/Git-and-GitHub-for-Beginners/index.md

 ![Git-image](https://github.com/aardperera/Git-and-GitHub-for-Beginners/blob/gh-pages/images/download.png)

-**Git** is an example of a _distributed version Control System_ which is commenly used for open source and commercial software development.
+**Git** is an example of a _distributed version Control System_ which is originally created by Linus Torvalds in 2005 and commenly used for open source and commercial software development.

 It is,
 - Free